What You See When You Land in Delhi

 Beijing also tackled sources in order of size.
 Coal was the largest contributor.
 The city cut coal consumption from over 21 million tonnes annually to under 600,000 tonnes.
 Residential coal heating was banned.
 Industrial plants were shut or upgraded.
 Vehicle quotas capped new license plates.
 The metro system was massively expanded.
 A network of over 1,000 PM2.5 sensors was deployed so enforcement was based on real data.

 Binding targets, regional coordination, and career consequences for missing them are what separated the two outcomes.
+India has the first ingredient.
+It needs to strengthen the second and third.

 Who Is Accountable

 In one recent parliamentary session, the Minister of State for Environment told Parliament there was no conclusive data establishing deaths exclusively caused by air pollution - even as the Lancet's Planetary Health journal estimated around 12,000 annual deaths in Delhi attributable to PM2.5 exposure, and the government's own health ministry acknowledged 200,000 respiratory patients in Delhi hospitals over a three-year period.
+Denial is not a strategy.
+The data demands action.

 What Would It Cost